namehash/ens-normalize-python/README.md

     #   '\200D' (zero width joiner) in this case.
     #
     # - e.suggested: str
-    #   You can fix this error by replacing e.disallowed
+    #   You may be able to fix this error by replacing e.disallowed
     #   with e.suggested in the input string.
     #   In this case this field is '' (empty string).
     #   It means that the disallowed sequence has to be removed.